BillLudwig/Zettelkasten/pages/Matt Diggity SEO Training Notes.md

 		- 3-5 guest posts per week for 2 weeks
 - ## 6.
 Guest Post Backlinks
 - ## Misc Notes/Thoughts
-	- Pitch was for Affiliate Lab which costs $997
+	- Pitch was for [Affiliate Lab](https://affiliatelab.im/) which costs $997 going to affiliatelab.im/enroll-discount-500 gets it for half price